victor-magarlamov/nginx_log_analyzer/README.md

 and return following information for a given day:

-* average of requests per second
+* average number of requests per second
-* max of requests per second
+* max number of requests per second
 * top of codes
-* top of requests
+* top of requests frequency per day
-* top of referers
+* top of referers frequency per day

 ### Usage